 The Max Planck UCL Centre for Computational Psychiatry and Ageing Research (MPC) is dedicated to studying the causes of psychiatric disorders as well as the causes of individual differences in cognitive development.

 The overarching goal of the MPC is to understand the cognitive and neural underpinnings of neuropsychiatric disorders.
 Computational models of differences and changes in brain-behaviour relations are the Centre’s major theoretical tool.

 About the role

-You will have, or be close to obtaining, a PhD in computational neuroscience, psychology, or a related area, as well as experience of conducting research in neuroscience with a good publication record of high-quality research results.
-Experience with computational modelling of behaviour (reinforcement learning and similar) and programming (primarily Matlab, though skills in R and Java are desirable) is also required for this role.
+You’ll have a PhD in computational neuroscience, psychology, cognitive neuroscience, or a related area, coupled with experience of conducting neuroscience research and a good publication record of high-quality research results.
+Experience of conducting EEG data collection and analysis, of programming, and good communication, interpersonal, and problem-solving skills are also required for this role.